thebadcc/mfer-builder/README.md

 </div>
 ```

 In order to generate the image(s), you must then execute the generateMfers() function.
-For example, the Playground utilizes this function onload:
+For example, the [mfer Playground](https://thebadcc-eth.github.io/mfer-builder/) utilizes this function onload:
 ```
 <body onload="generateMfers(100, '0000000000000000000000000000')">
 ```